 Don’t yet have a Cloud of Witnesses?
 I’ve been there.
 It can feel pretty lonely, isolating, frustrating.
 And I don’t think the Lord calls us to experience this as a sort of permanent reality.
 Even Jesus had and enjoyed strong, faith-filled friendships.
 They matter.

 In fact, I know that the Lord commands us to ask HIM for what we need, and live in confident hope that He will provide what we need most.
-That include Christ-centered community.
+This includes Christ-centered community.

 So pray for these friendships.
 And even as you pray, actively seek out groups that might be offered through your local parish or diocese.
 Or… (gulp) start one of your own.